albuzenet/Random-Forest-Cpp/README.md

 ## Example

+You can interact with the C++ types directly in Python.
 Both the RandomForest and DecisionTreeClassifier implement the classic fit, predict, score methods.
 This is similar to the api used by sklearn.